thruston/Drawing-with-Metapost/README.md

 - the Metapost source for each illustration used in the main document
 - the corresponding PDF file created from the MP source

 You might like to read the main document first, but you might also like to browse through the PDFs in the src directory, and when you find one that is interesting, have a look at the corresponding MP source file.
-There is a one-to-one match between the PDF names and the MP source names, so "apollonius.pdf" is created from "apollonius.mp"
+There is a one-to-one match between the PDF names and the MP source names, so "apollonius.pdf" is created from "apollonius.mp".
+The src directory contains a few drawings that are not (yet) included in the main document.

-To build the main PDF document I follow these steps
+To update the main PDF document I follow these steps

 - build any new or updated Metapost source files with `lualatex` to create PDFs in the src directory
 - build the main tex file with `lualatex -output-directory=.. -recorder Drawing-with-Metapost`
 - run a Python script to read the .fls and `git add` all the files used
+- git commit and push

-Toby Thurston -- 05 Apr 2023
+Toby Thurston -- 14 Apr 2023